stephanGarland/packer-proxmox-templates/README.md

 -  Installs p10k and a custom theme

--  Installs neovim, plugged, and various plugins*
+-  Installs neovim, plugged, and various plugins

 -  Optionally builds Python from source with full optimizations

-\* Note: Due to difficulties in getting neovim to headlessly install some of the plugins, it is required that the user run `:PlugInstall` and `:CHADdeps` upon first run.

 ### Limitations